 Prosecco is arguably one of the most popular types of sparkling wine in the world.
 Have you ever wanted to learn more about the origins of this light, fruity, and fizzy wine?
 Are you a bit of a foodie who wants to gain a feel for the sights, sounds, and smells of the terroir that you can only get when exploring by bike?
 Then listen up as we have just added three new trips to our range in the Prosecco region of Italy, with itineraries for both leisure and road cyclists.

-At Skedaddle, we are no strangers to ‘Bel Paese’ (meaning ‘beautiful country’ – we’ve been offering holidays in Italy for over 20 years).
-Starting in 2022, we are set to explore a new to our range region of this beautiful country since it not only offers great cycling with its quiet roads, rolling vineyard-lined hills, and areas of natural beauty but also produces some of the best food and wine in Italy.
+At Skedaddle, we are no strangers to ‘Bel Paese’ (meaning ‘beautiful country’ – we’ve been offering cycling holidays in Italy for over 20 years).
+Prosecco not only offers great cycling with its quiet roads, rolling vineyard-lined hills, and areas of natural beauty but also produces some of the best food and wine in Italy.

 Meet Giovanni – Maître de Maison at Villa Abbazia…